ngua/rumps/TODOS/persistence.md

 These are not part of the current plan but should be kept in mind:

-- **Transactions**: ACID guarantees for multi-operation workflows (multi-key transactions)
-- **Advanced Concurrency**: Lock-free data structures, optimistic concurrency control (current plan uses RwLock)
+- **Advanced Concurrency**: Lock-free data structures, optimistic concurrency control (current plan uses Mutex for commit serialization)
+- **Multi-Version Concurrency Control (MVCC)**: Full MVCC for better read concurrency (current plan uses snapshot isolation)
+- **Savepoints**: Nested transactions with partial rollback
 - **Compression**: Compress nodes/pages to save disk space
 - **Encryption**: Optional encryption at rest
 - **Query Language**: Parser and evaluator for MUMPS commands (rewrite old parser)
 - **Networking**: Client-server protocol for remote access
 - **Replication**: Multi-node deployment with data replication
+- **Distributed Transactions**: Two-phase commit for multi-node transactions

 ---